Press Start >>

 These experiences alongside training in suicide prevention from the Royal College of Nursing, and his ongoing work with young people and their families only continues to fortify Russell's commitment to young people's mental health advocacy.

-Our mission is clear: to make young people happier, confident, and to prepare them for a future where technology and hyper-focus might be their greatest ally.
+Our mission is clear: to make young people happier, more confident, and to prepare them for a future where technology and hyper-focus might be their greatest ally.